At the opening of the 1997 session on 1997-JAN-17, Speaker of the House Joe Souki said

 beneficiaries."
 Reciprocal beneficiaries are couples--including gay and lesbian

-On APR-9 the House's newest proposed constitutional amendment was:
+On APR-9 the House's latest proposed constitutional amendment was:

 "The Legislature shall have the power to reserve marriage to opposite sex